PatGleeson101/mathicall.js/README.md

 [About](#about)

 ## Usage
-The MathicallJS library is currently available as both a static script (`mathicall.js`) and an ES6 module (`mathicall.mjs`), both of which can be found in the `/build` directory.
+The MathicallJS library is currently available as both a static script (`mathicall.js`) and an ES6 module (`mathicall.module.js`), both of which can be found in the `build/` directory.
 To make use of MathicallJS, download the appropriate file to a convenient location (e.g. your project directory) and load it according to one of the examples below.
 MathicallJS is not currently available as an `npm` package.

-### In HTML page:
+### HTML
 #### mathicall.js
 Running `mathicall.js` in a HTML page creates a global `Mathicall` object through which you can access the library.
 ```html